nginxinc/nginx-gateway-fabric/docs/proposals/README.md

 - References.
 - Any alternatives considered and why we decided against them.

-Once the EP is merged, mark it as "Implementable".
+Once the Enhancement Proposal is merged, mark it as "Implementable".

 ### 5. Prototype (optional)

 In some cases, you may be asked or want to create a prototype of the design.
 Prototypes are a good way to get early feedback about the implementation without investing too much time and effort on the small details.
-When creating a prototype of an EP, mark the EP as "Prototyping" and open a Draft PR.
+When creating a prototype of an Enhancement Proposal, mark the Enhancement Proposal as "Prototyping" and open a Draft PR.
 If the prototype is approved, you can move on to the next stage.
-Otherwise, you may be asked to make changes to the design and resubmit the EP as "Provisional".
+Otherwise, you may be asked to make changes to the design and resubmit the Enhancement Proposal as "Provisional".

-Note that the prototype is not expected to be merged, but should be used as a way to move an EP from "Provisional" to " Implementable".
+Note that the prototype is not expected to be merged, but should be used as a way to move an Enhancement Proposal from " Provisional" to "
+Implementable".

 ### 6. Implement

-Once the EP is marked as "Implementable", you can start implementing the proposed changes.
-Once the changes have been merged, the EP issue should be closed and the EP should be marked as "Completed".
+Once the Enhancement Proposal is marked as "Implementable", you can start implementing the proposed changes.
+Once the changes have been merged, the Enhancement Proposal issue should be closed and the Enhancement Proposal should be marked as "Completed".

 ## Status

-Each EP has a status field that defines its current state.
-Each transition will require a PR to update the EP.
+Each Enhancement Proposal has a status field that defines its current state.
+Each transition will require a PR to update the Enhancement Proposal.

-* **Provisional:** The goals described by this EP have consensus but implementation details have not been agreed to yet.
+* **Provisional:** The goals described by this Enhancement Proposal have consensus but implementation details have not been agreed to yet.
-* **Prototyping:** An extension of `Provisional` which can be opted in to in order to indicate that there are some active practical tests and experiments going on which are intended to be a part of the development of this EP.
+* **Prototyping:** An extension of `Provisional` which can be opted in to in order to indicate that there are some active practical tests and experiments going on which are intended to be a part of the development of this Enhancement Proposal.
-* **Implementable:** The goals and implementation details described by this EP have consensus but have not been fully implemented yet.
+* **Implementable:** The goals and implementation details described by this Enhancement Proposal have consensus but have not been fully implemented yet.
-* **Completed:** This EP has been implemented.
+* **Completed:** This Enhancement Proposal has been implemented.

-Although less common, some EPs may end up in one of the following states:
+Although less common, some Enhancement Proposals may end up in one of the following states:

-* **Deferred:** We do not currently have bandwidth to handle this EP, it may be revisited in the future.
+* **Deferred:** We do not currently have bandwidth to handle this Enhancement Proposal, it may be revisited in the future.
 * **Rejected:** This proposal was considered but ultimately rejected.
 * **Replaced:** This proposal was considered but ultimately replaced by a newer proposal.
 * **Withdrawn:** This proposal was considered but ultimately withdrawn by the author.

 ## Format

-EPs should match the format of this [template](template.md).
+Enhancement Proposals should match the format of this [template](template.md).

 ## Out of scope

-The following is out of scope for EPs:
+The following is out of scope for Enhancement Proposals:

 * Bug fixes
 * Gateway API features.
-However, some larger Gateway API features may require EPs if they require significant changes to the architecture of the code.
+However, some larger Gateway API features may require Enhancement Proposals if they require significant changes to the architecture of the code.
 * Small changes (validation, documentation, fixups).
-It is always possible that the reviewers will determine a "small" change ends up requiring a EP.
+It is always possible that the reviewers will determine a "small" change ends up requiring a Enhancement Proposal.